furkot/plan-microdata/Readme.md

 ## API

-  Automatically analyzes a page and adds a button 'Plan with [Furkot]' to every item that contains element annotated with `itemprop="geo"` and `itemtype="http://schema.org/GeoCoordinates"`.
+  Automatically analyzes a page and adds a **Plan with Furkot** button (anchor element `<a class="furkot-plan">`) to every item that contains element annotated with `itemprop="geo"` and `itemtype="http://schema.org/GeoCoordinates"`.
+If the page already contains anchor elements `<a class="furkot-plan">` with no `href` attribute their `href` attributes are configured instead of creating new buttons.
+The existing anchor elements are used in the order the items are found on the page.

 ## License